USS Shark (1821): Construction

-History
+Atlantic anti-slavery activities

-Shark sailed from the Washington Navy Yard on 15 July for New York, where she received Dr. Eli Ayers on board for transportation to the west coast of Africa.
-She cleared New York harbor on 7 August to make her first cruise for the suppression of the slave trade and piracy.
-Sailing by way of the Madeira, Canary, and Cape Verde islands, she landed Dr. Ayers at Sierra Leone in west Africa in October and returned by way of the West Indies to New York on 17 January 1822.
+The Shark sailed from the Washington Navy Yard on 15 July for New York.
+While there, she received Dr. Eli Ayers, on board for transportation to the west coast of Africa.
+On 7 August the Shark began her first cruise, with the goals of the suppression of the slave trade and piracy.
+Sailing by way of the Madeira, Canary, and Cape Verde islands, she landed Dr. Ayers at Sierra Leone in October.
+The Shark returned by way of the West Indies to New York, arriving on 17 January 1822.

-Shark put to sea from New York on 26 February and joined Commodore James Biddle's squadron for the suppression of piracy and slave trading in the West Indies.
+The Shark put to sea from New York on 26 February and joined Commodore James Biddle's squadron for the suppression of piracy and slave trading in the West Indies.
 On 25 March, Lt.
 Perry took formal possession of what is now Key West, Florida, in the name of the United States.
 He called the island Thompson's Island to honor Secretary of the Navy Smith Thompson and named the harbor Port Rodgers to compliment Commodore John Rodgers.

-Under orders from Commodore Biddle, Shark departed Nassau on 14 August for another cruise to the coast of Africa and returned to Norfolk, Virginia on 12 December 1822.
-She again sailed for the West Indies in February 1823, and returned to New York on 9 July for repairs.
-On 5 October, she sailed from New York carrying Commodore John Rodgers and three Navy surgeons to Thompson's Island to determine the fitness of that place as a naval base.
+Under orders from Commodore Biddle, the Shark departed Nassau on 14 August for another cruise to the western coast of Africa.
+On 12 December 1822 she returned to Norfolk, Virginia.
+The Shark again sailed for the West Indies in February 1823.
+She was back at New York in early July for repairs.
+On 5 October, she sailed from New York carrying Commodore John Rodgers and three Navy surgeons to Key West to determine the suitability of the location as a naval base.
 She debarked Rodgers and his party at Norfolk on 16 November 1823 before resuming her cruise in the West Indies.
 She returned to New York on 13 May 1824.

-After repairs in the New York Navy Yard, Shark sailed from New York on 5 October 1825 and cruised in the West Indies and the Gulf of Mexico until 29 August 1826, when she arrived at Norfolk.
-On 28 November she departed Norfolk and proceeded to the coast of Africa to protect slaves freed from captured slave ships.
+After repairs in the New York Navy Yard, the Shark sailed on 5 October 1825.
+She cruised in the West Indies and the Gulf of Mexico until 29 August 1826, when she arrived at Norfolk.
+On 28 November she proceeded to the coast of Africa to protect slaves freed from captured slave ships.
 After seeing that the liberated slaves were safely established in Liberia, she returned by way of the Caribbean and arrived at New York on 5 July 1827.

 The busy schooner sailed again on 24 July for a cruise to the Newfoundland fisheries to defend American interests there and returned on 6 October.
 She then resumed her duty in the West Indies, which included anti-slavery and anti-piracy patrols and periodic voyages to West Africa to check the American settlements there.

+Mediterranean

-In 1833, Shark was relieved in the West Indies by the schooner Experiment, and sailed for the Mediterranean, where she remained for the next five years, cruising extensively in order to protect American commerce.
-She cleared Gibraltar for the United States on 22 January 1838 and. sailing by way of the West Indies, arrived at the Norfolk Navy Yard on 24 March.
+In 1833, the Shark was relieved in the West Indies by the schooner Experiment, and sailed for the Mediterranean, where she remained for the next five years, cruising extensively in order to protect American commerce.
+She cleared Gibraltar for the United States on 22 January 1838 and sailing by way of the West Indies, arrived at the Norfolk Navy Yard on 24 March.